 - Abnormal vomiting shortly following eating a meal

 - Weakness throughout the muscles of legs and arms

 - Feeling abnormally hot or cold

 - Increased heart rate or chest pain (be aware of the possibility of heart attack)

 While the previous list of signs and symptoms gives you an idea of how diabetic neuropathy affects the body, there are additional complications that have been associated with the disease process.
 Unfortunately, many of these complications can be relatively severe.
 In the advanced stages of diabetic neuropathy, the condition can create a loss of feeling throughout the lower extremities.
 As a result, some people develop an infection without even knowing it's present.
 Depending on how far this infection progresses before its noticed dictates if amputation is the best line of treatment.

-However, suffers from diabetic neuropathy often fail to receive the proper message, sometimes leading to death.
-In addition to these serious complications, suffers of diabetic neuropathy have noticed an increased incidence of urinary tract infections, dizziness, difficulty eating, and generalized nausea.
+However, sufferers from diabetic neuropathy often fail to receive the proper message, sometimes leading to death.
+In addition to these serious complications, sufferers of diabetic neuropathy have noticed an increased incidence of urinary tract infections, dizziness, difficulty eating, and generalized nausea.